kptdev/kpt/docs/design-docs/06-config-as-data.md

 ## Why

-This document provides bacgrdound context for Package Orchestration, which is further elaborated in a dedicated [document](07-package-orchestration.md).
+This document provides background context for Package Orchestration, which is further elaborated in a dedicated [document](07-package-orchestration.md).

 ## Configuration as Data